Estimated reading time: 6 minutes

 When we generally think of police thrillers and such, we often imagine fast-paced and relatively action-packed stories which keep us glued to the pages without much time to process what we are being fed.
-However, when it comes to Michael Connelly, I find his approach to be a refreshing change of pace, instead electing to build up the thrills and pace of his book around the exploration and examination of evidence.
+However, when it comes to Michael Connelly, I find his approach to be a refreshing change of pace in The Night Fire, instead electing to build up the thrills and pace of his book around the exploration and examination of evidence.

 The Geriatric Blues